cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 ## 3. DDS Message Mapping

 The content type is chosen by the sender of the event.
-Usage patterns that might require (or allow)  solicitation of events using a particular content type might be defined by an application, but are no requirements for the usage of a particular content type for specific contexts established in this document.

 The receiver of the event can distinguish between content modes by inspecting the `content-type` [Header][dds-message-header] of the DDS message.